njaldea/nil-gate/README.md

 `nil::gate::Core` is the central object of the library.

-It owns and holds all of the nodes and edges registered to it through its API.
+It owns and holds all of the nodes and ports registered to it through its API.

-## Edge
+## Port

-Edges represents a Single Input - Multiple Output connection.
+Ports represents a Single Input - Multiple Output connection.

-Edges are only created through the following:
+Ports are only created through the following:
-- returned by `Core::edge`
+- returned by `Core::port`
 - output of the Node returned by `Core::node`
 - returned by `Core::batch`

-### `edges::ReadOnly`
+### `ports::ReadOnly`

-This base class provides an interface to access the value held by the edge.
+This base class provides an interface to access the value held by the port.

 NOTE: `ReadOnly<T>::value()` is only thread safe when accessed inside the node's call operator.